jeansibelius/outcome/README.md

 ### Development

-To run with Docker: `docker compose -f docker-compose.dev.yml --env-file ./server/.env up`
+To run with Docker: `docker compose -f docker-compose.dev.yml --env-file ./server/.env up`.
+The application will be available at `localhost:8080`.

 Or directly: